Romney Marsh: Romney Marsh sheep

-However, for Downland sheep that were often taken to the marshes to be fattened before sale, 19th-century reports suggest the Romney pastures were highly likely to disease the animals via the liver and thus contaminate the meat.
-Whitlaw suggests that this was likely due to the cultivation of ranunculus in the region during the 1830s.
+However, for Downland sheep that were often taken to the marshes to be fattened before sale, 19th-century reports suggest the Romney pastures were highly likely to result in the animals becoming ill with liver fluke and thus their meat becoming contaminated.
+Whitlaw suggests that this was probably due to the cultivation of buttercups in the region during the 1830s.